Roof Replacement Companies in Anaheim, CA

 - Torch down, hot mop, or cold application typically last 7 to 12 years

-- Wood or shake shingles generally last 15 to 25 years
+- Wood shingles or wood shake shingles generally last 15 to 25 years

 - Composition shingles range from 12 to 20 years